Historiomics/Index/LOGS/LOG_13Apr14a.md

 * Am broadcasting live, 24/7 from Everywhere All-at-Once.
 * This is 20+ years in the making, exactly how I planned it.
 It is 100% genuine, authentic A.G. (c) 1994-2014.
 * Proud to be North American.
 Documentation is slick and wonderful.
 All-the-Time, All-at-Once.
 "In One Fell Swoop" (#IOFS)

+18:28 2014-04-13

+* Experiencing technical difficulties.
+Tried to broadcast myself at the chalkboard, had trouble.
+Contrast and luminosity are not right.
+Will try again later, after I make some adjustments to set up.
+* We're broadcasting live now 24/7 on this channel.
+(Which channel?
+Do the math!
+Figure it out!)